Bistro Salad with Warm Goat Cheese

 Instructions

-• Marinate the cheeses: Whisk the oil, basil, shallots, lemon zest, 2 tablespoons sherry vinegar, and red pepper flakes in a bowl.
+• Whisk the oil, basil, shallots, lemon zest, 2 tablespoons sherry vinegar, and red pepper flakes in a bowl.
 Season with salt and pepper.

-• Place the goat cheeses in a shallow nonmetallic dish.
-Pour the marinade over the cheeses.
+• Place the goat cheeses in a shallow, nonmetallic dish.
+Pour the marinade over the cheese.
 Cover and refrigerate for about 24 hours.
-Remove the goat cheeses from the marinade, gently scraping off the herbs back into the marinade and reserving the marinade for the dressing.
+Remove the goat cheese from the marinade, gently scraping off the herbs back into the marinade and reserving the marinade for the dressing.

-• Toss the romaine, endive and arugula in a bowl.
+• Toss the romaine, endive, and arugula in a bowl.
 Add the remaining tablespoon of sherry vinegar to the reserved marinade.
 Toss the lettuces with the reserved marinade, then divide the salad between 6 plates.
 Place the broiler rack close to the source of the heat and preheat the broiler.
-Line the baking sheet aluminum foil and spray with non stick cooking spray.
+Line the baking sheet with aluminum foil and spray with non-stick cooking spray.
 Place the goat cheese circles on the prepared pan.
 Broil for about 3 minutes or until the cheeses are just starting to melt.
-Transfer each cheese to a piece of toasted baguette and place on the side of one of the plates.
-Sprinkle over the bacon, dividing it evenly between the plates.
+Transfer each piece of cheese to a toasted baguette and place it on the side of one of the plates.
+Sprinkle over the bacon, dividing it evenly between the plates, and top with a poached egg if you like.

 Notes